 Mind the client

-As with your team members, your client – whether a party himself or just a representative (like in-house counsel or a government minister) – typically will have needs that must be serviced during the course of the hearing.
+As with your team members, your client – whether a party or a representative (such as in-house counsel or government minister) – typically will have needs that must be serviced during the course of the hearing.
 Although it is often the first chair who works most closely with the client, when the first chair’s attention turns to advocacy, client service must be maintained.
 A good second chair will pick up the slack in this regard.
-He will act as a sounding board for the client’s suggestions, concerns and complaints.
-He will also explain hearing processes to the client, decode the arbitrators’ cues and evaluate the witnesses’ performances.
-He will take the client to dinner.
-Importantly, he will act as a gatekeeper between the client and the lead advocate.
+He or she will act as a sounding board for the client’s suggestions, concerns and complaints.
+He or she will also explain hearing processes to the client, decode the arbitrators’ cues and evaluate the witnesses’ performances.
+He or she will take the client to dinner.
+Importantly, he or she will act as a gatekeeper between the client and the lead advocate.
 While some lead advocates are skilled at simultaneously handling clients and preparing for a hearing, this is not always the case.
-Where it is not, the second chair plays an important role in listening to the client’s suggestions and complaints and filtering the important, helpful and necessary information for the lead advocate.
+Where it is not, the second chair has an important role in listening to the client’s suggestions and complaints and filtering the important, helpful and necessary information for the lead advocate.

 Mind the witness

 As a hearing approaches, witnesses often begin to grow nervous about giving their evidence and, in particular, facing cross-examination.
-The lead advocate usually cannot dedicate herself to calming any nerves, except for perhaps the most important witnesses (or clients who also serve as witnesses).
-The second chair, then, must take up the task of providing comfort to nervous witnesses and ensuring that they remember their training (subject to the applicable ethical rules).
-This usually will involve further preparation sessions and, at times, arranging social engagements to take the witness’s mind off matters.
-Of course, there may be times where it is necessary for the lead advocate to intervene.
+The lead advocate usually cannot dedicate himself or herself to the task of calming nerves, except for perhaps the most important witnesses (or clients who also serve as witnesses).
+The second chair, then, must take on the role of providing comfort to nervous witnesses and ensuring that they remember their training (subject to the applicable ethical rules).
+Usually this will involve further preparation sessions and, at times, arranging social engagements to take the witness’s mind off matters.
+Of course, there may be times when it is necessary for the lead advocate to intervene.
 Witnesses can have fits of pique, they can begin to doubt their own evidence (even if it is objectively true) and they can even threaten to refuse to give their evidence.
-In these more extreme circumstances, as part of your triage and gatekeeping responsibilities, you should make the lead advocate aware of the witness’s particular misgivings and ask her to speak with the witness if necessary.
+In these more extreme circumstances, as part of your triage and gatekeeping responsibilities, you should make the lead advocate aware of the witness’s particular misgivings and ask him or her to speak with the witness if necessary.